-2. I used to ascribe to that crazy method where you start roasting your bird upside down, then flip it over to brown the breast.
+Some ascribe to a method where you start roasting your bird upside down, then flip it over to brown the breast.
 The idea was that the bird would cook more evenly, and the breast wouldn’t dry out.
-Pasture-raised turkeys are naturally juicy.
-Don’t make yourself crazy with this stunt.
-Just put it in the oven breast-side up like you would a whole chicken, and don’t over-cook it.
-Take it out when the breast is 165 degrees (see #1, above).
+Pasture-raised turkeys are naturally juicy, so this stunt is actually unnecessary.
+Just put your KOL Foods turkey in the oven breast-side up like you would a whole chicken, and leave it there until it reaches the right temperature (see #1, above).

 Tip #3: Use temperature, not cook time, to determine when your turkey is finished.